2021 Legislative Resolutions

 Supports allowing school districts to voluntarily enroll their employees in the state’s health, dental and life/long-term disability insurance pools.

-Supports the adoption of alternative teacher licensure upon completion of research-based teaching pedagogy training in addition to content knowledge in a curricular area.
-IASB also supports the creation of reciprocity agreements with other states with high-quality education programs so as to increase diversity among our certified teachers and administrators.
+- Reciprocity agreements with other states with high-quality education programs so as to increase diversity among our certified teachers and administrators;

-Supports giving school districts and AEAs the option to waive the termination requirements in Iowa Code Section 279.13 to reduce staff in response to reductions in funding or to comply with an arbitrator’s award.
+Supports giving school districts and AEAs the option to waive the termination requirements in Iowa Code Section 279.13 to reduce staff in response to reductions in funding.

 Supports labor and employment laws that balance the rights of the employees with the rights of management, with an emphasis on student achievement and student safety.